williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

 I started nearly four years ago as the first engineering hire in a tiny [startup](http://clickdrive.io/) mainly running Java in the cloud and in our vehicle IOT solution.
 I still think that the stuff I worked on there was really interesting, and in many cases I was the main contributor to the features of our solution.

 Those include:
-- Building a diff-based package manager using [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree) to automate deployments to our devices over the air while minimizing bandwidth usage over 4G.
+- Building a diff-based package manager using [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree) to automate deployments to our devices over the air while minimising bandwidth usage over 4G.
 - Implementing a message queue protocol over UDP to reliably send streaming data to our cloud servers.
 - Hacking car CAN bus networks and reverse engineering recorded messages.
-- Implementing a video telemetry recording and playback app for a client to monitor and gice feedback to driving students and instructors.
+- Implementing a video telemetry recording and playback app for a client to monitor and give feedback to driving students and instructors.

 ## Know